 There are, of course, other people trying green walls.
 Both of the ones I have seen (outdoors) I fear are likely to fail.
 This is not good news, because UK experience tells us that a major public failure can set the whole industry back considerably, as it takes a lot of proving then to show that it can be done.

 This is a brand-new wall on a new hotel using a compost pot system on the Sheikh Zayed Road.
-Plants are looking very poor already… since died i believe.
+Plants are looking very poor already… since recovered but not that great.

 So walls like this one cause a lot of problems, which of course, will be corrected with time; the momentum out there for vertical greening is becoming unstoppable.
 Systems like the one above that use individual pots to hold compost, mean the root zone is exposed on all sides to heat and wind; keeping such a plant well watered will be a tough call, especially when there is no drainage fitted and it just drips onto the building façade.